SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: Background and Motivation

-Modern recommendation systems largely adopt two-tower architectures to learn user and item features in vector space~\cite{covington2016deep}~\cite{naumov2019deep}~\cite{baltescu2022itemsage}~\cite{yi2019sampling}~\cite{wang2018billion}.
-To efficiently ranking the items given a user embedding, a critical problem is vector search, which is a trending topic in domains like natural language processing~\cite{lewis2020retrieval}, computer vision~\cite{zhai2019learning}, search~\cite{huang2020embedding}, and recommendation systems~\cite{zhao2023embedding}.
-Existing solutions are either using libraries like Faiss~\cite{douze2024faiss} as dedicated services~\cite{huang2020embedding} or building a vector database~\cite{wang2021milvus}~\cite{pace2025lance}.
-In contrast, SilverTorch provides a PyTorch native implementation of nearest neighbor search running on GPUs and is highly efficient and customizable.
-Faiss~\cite{johnson2019billion} and Milvus~\cite{wang2021milvus} also support running on GPUs but they limit the the number probes and topk.
-For feature filtering, traditional search engines~\cite{brin1998anatomy}~\cite{cambazoglu2016scalability}~\cite{huang2020embedding} employ inverted index and can be also applied to the recommendation.
-All of these systems are CPU-based solutions and introduce overhead and cost when serving recommendation models.
-SilverTorch's bloom index idea is motivated by Bitfunnel~\cite{goodwin2017bitfunnel}, which tries to replace the inverted index in the text search with bloom-filter-based signatures.
+To efficiently retrieve items given a user embedding, a critical problem is vector search, which is a trending topic in domains like natural language processing~\cite{lewis2020retrieval}, computer vision~\cite{zhai2019learning}, search~\cite{huang2020embedding}, and recommendation systems~\cite{zhao2023embedding}.
+Existing solutions are either using libraries like Faiss~\cite{douze2024faiss} as dedicated services~\cite{huang2020embedding} or building a vector database~\cite{pace2025lance, wang2021milvus}.
+Libraries like Faiss-GPU~\cite{johnson2019billion}, Milvus~\cite{wang2021milvus} and CAGRA~\cite{ootomo2024cagra} provide GPU implementations for ANN search.
+Unfortunately, they only support topk and probes up to 2048~\cite{FaissGPULimitation} and topk up to 1024~\cite{MilvusGPULimitation}.
+As retrieval models for recommendation evolve, tens of thousands items returned from ANN search are fed into interaction layers~\cite{ding2025retrieval}.
+SilverTorch provides a PyTorch native implementation of nearest neighbor search running on GPUs and is highly efficient and customizable.
+SilverTorch's ANN module can efficiently return tens of thousands items.
+For feature filtering, traditional search engines~\cite{brin1998anatomy, cambazoglu2016scalability, huang2020embedding} employ inverted index which can be also applied to recommendation.
+These systems are CPU-based solutions and introduce overhead and cost when serving recommendation models.
+SilverTorch's bloom index idea is motivated by Bitfunnel~\cite{goodwin2017bitfunnel}, which tries to replace the inverted index in text search with bloom-filter-based signatures.
 However, Bitfunnel is a CPU solution and not specifically designed for recommendation.
+In recommendation, the cardinality of the feature attributes for each item is much smaller.
+Both existing ANN search and inverted index are originally designed for other applications, requiring customizations for recommendation.
+In contrast, SilverTorch's model-based approach defines ANN and feature filtering within PyTorch layers running on GPUs.
+The unified authoring allows us to co-design the ANN search with the feature filtering and the OverArch.